SAT Summer Prep Course at USC Aiken Campus

 1. What is the SAT Test?
 What type of test is it (Paper or Online test)

 - According to the SAT Website, SAT doesn't test logic or abstract reasoning but tests the skills you're learning in school: reading, writing, and math.
-SAT Test contains three sections: Critical reading, writing, and math.
+SAT Test contains three sections: Evidence based reading and writing, math and optional essay.

 - SAT Test is a paper test which you will take in person.